-Lower Dolores Plan Working Group Update
+Lower Dolores Plan Working Group

-The Lower Dolores Plan Working Group (LDPWG) has been working for years to develop alternative protection for the Wild and Scenic values associated with the lower Dolores.
-This group proposed to 1) create a National Conservation Area and 2) continue to understand and improve native fish habit through the Dolores River Native Fish Monitoring and Recommendations Team (M&R Team).
+The Lower Dolores Plan Working Group has been meeting since 2008 to develop alternative protections for a section of the Dolores River between McPhee Dam and Bedrock.
+The stakeholder group includes water districts, conservation and recreation groups, local landowners, counties, and others.
+This group proposed to 1) create a National Conservation Area and 2) continue to understand and improve native fish habitats through the Dolores River Native Fish Monitoring and Recommendations Team (M&R Team).
 The BLM has agreed to not find portions of the Lower Dolores River eligible for Wild and Scenic designation if those actions occur.
+The legislation was first introduced to Congress in 2022 and reintroduced in both the House and Senate in 2023.
+Senator Bennet and Senator Hickenlooper reintroduced the legislation in May 2025 but it has not yet been introduced in the House.